Star-nosed mole: Anatomy and physiology

 Regardless of the anatomical position of the star as a distal (protruding or extending) portion of the nose, this is neither an olfactory structure nor an extra hand.
 The appendages do not contain muscles or bones and are not used to manipulate objects or capture prey.
 They are controlled by tendons by a complex series of muscles that are attached to the skull in order to perform a role that seems to be purely mechanical.
 For this purpose, the star also contains a remarkably specialized epidermis covered entirely by 25,000 small raised domes or papillae of approximately 30-50 µm in diameter.
-These domes, known as Eimer’s organs, are the only type of receptor organs found in the star of the star-nosed mole, which proves that the star-like structure has clearly a mechanical functioning.
+These domes, known as Eimer's organs, are the only type of receptor organs found in the star of the star-nosed mole, which proves that the star-like structure has clearly a mechanical functioning.

-Eimer’s organ is a sensory structure also found in nearly all of the approximately 30 species of mole, however none contains as many as in Condylura.
+Eimer's organ is a sensory structure also found in nearly all of the approximately 30 species of mole, however none contains as many as in Condylura.
 This large amount of specialized receptors makes the star ultrasensitive – about 6 times more sensitive than the human hand, which contains about 17,000 receptors.

-Each Eimer’s organ is supplied by a number of primary afferents, thus the star is densely innervated.
+Each Eimer's organ is supplied by a number of primary afferents, thus the star is densely innervated.
 It is associated with a Merkel cell-neurite complex at the base of the cell column, a lamellated corpuscle in the dermis just below the column and a series of free nerve endings that originate from myelinated fibers in the dermis, run through the central column and end in a ring of terminal swellings just below the outer keratinized skin surface.
-All 25,000 Eimer’s organs distributed along the surface of the star have this basic structure in all 22 appendages.
+All 25,000 Eimer's organs distributed along the surface of the star have this basic structure in all 22 appendages.
 Nevertheless, the fovea region (11th pair of rays), which is shorter in area, has a lower density of these organs – 900 Eimer's organs on its surface while some of the lateral rays have over 1500.
 This may sound contradictory with the fact that this region has higher resolution and an important role in foraging behavior.
-However, instead of having more sensory organs this fovea region uses a different approach in which a skin surface may be more sensitive to mechanoreceptic input; it has more innervation density.
-Rays 1 through 9 each has about 4 fibers per Eimer's organ, while rays 10 and 11 have significantly higher innervation densities of 5.6 and 7.1 fibers per organ, respectively, revealing how the sensory periphery is differentially specialized across the star.
+However, instead of having more sensory organs, this fovea region uses a different approach where the skin's surface may be more sensitive to mechanoreceptic input; it has more innervation density.
+Rays 1 through 9 each have about 4 fibers per Eimer's organ, while rays 10 and 11 have significantly higher innervation densities of 5.6 and 7.1 fibers per organ, respectively, revealing how the sensory periphery is differentially specialized across the star.